AljoschaMeyer/chainable-command/readme.md

 - `stdoutOptions`: These options are passed to the `stream.Readable` constructor of `instance.stdout`.
 - `stderrOptions`: These options are passed to the `stream.Readable` constructor of `instance.stderr`.
 - `init()`: The init lifecycle function is called exactly once, just before the CommandInstance starts accepting input.
 Has to return a promise.
-- `onInput(chunk, encoding)`: The onInput lifecycle function is called once for each input received via `instance.stdin` with the received chunk and encoding as arguments.
+- `data(chunk, encoding)`: The data lifecycle function is called once for each input received via `instance.stdin` with the received chunk and encoding as arguments.
 Has to return a promise.
-- `cleanup()`: The cleanup lifecycle function is called exactly once, just before the CommandInstance emits the `'exit'` event.
+- `end()`: The end lifecycle function is called exactly once, just before the CommandInstance emits the `'exit'` event.
 Has to return a promise.

 ### Fields

 - `stdin`: A writable stream to which may be written before the `'inputClosed'` event.
-Each write leads to `onInput()` being called with the written chunk and encoding.
+Each write leads to `data()` being called with the written chunk and encoding.
 - `stdout`: A readable stream which may push data during the lifecycle functions.
 - `stderr`: A readable stream which may push data during the lifecycle functions.

 ### Instance Methods:

 - `start()`: Signals the CommandInstance to start its lifecycle.
 The streams should be connected before this is called.
 - `kill()`: Signals the CommandInstance to end its lifecycle.
 It stops accepting new input.
-Calling does not interrupt `onInput` calls which are currently processing input, but it sets a flag which `onInput` can check to see whether it should terminate early.
+Calling does not interrupt `data` calls which are currently processing input, but it sets a flag which `data` can check to see whether it should terminate early.
 If called before `init` has been resolved, no input is accepted.

 ### Context for the lifecycle functions
-Inside the lifecycle functions (`init`, `onInput` and `cleanup`), `this` is bound to a special lifecycle context, which provides the following fields:
+Inside the lifecycle functions (`init`, `data` and `end`), `this` is bound to a special lifecycle context, which provides the following fields:

 - `options`: The options passed to this CommandInstance as `options.instanceOptions`.
 - `killed`: A flag indicating whether kill has been called for this CommandInstance.